-For both the periods ended June 30, 2019 and December 31, 2018, our principal source of liquidity was derived from proceeds from product sales of EXONDYS 51 and equity financings.
+For both the periods ended September 30, 2019 and December 31, 2018, our principal source of liquidity was derived from proceeds from product sales of EXONDYS 51 and equity financings.
 Our principal uses of cash are research and development expenses, selling, general and administrative expenses, investments, capital expenditures, business development transactions and other working capital requirements.
+Our working capital changes reflect that current assets are lower as a result of reductions in short-term investments, reflecting overall use of cash in operating activities, offset by increases in inventory as we increase inventory to meet our expected requirements.
+Our current liabilities increase primarily reflects increases in accounts payable due to increased obligations as a result of our operating activities.